Thomas de Courten

-Thomas Jan de Courten (/de/; born 29 July 1966) is a Swiss businessman and politician who serves on the National Council (Switzerland) for the Swiss People's Party since 2011.
+Thomas Jan de Courten (/de/; born 29 July 1966 in Basel) is a Swiss businessman and politician who serves on the National Council (Switzerland) for the Swiss People's Party since 2011.
 He previously served on the Cantonal Council of Basel-Landschaft between 2003 and 2011.

 Early life and education

 De Courten was born in Basel, Switzerland, the second of four sons, to Dr. Donald J. de Courten, an executive in the pharmaceutical industry, and his second wife Heidi de Courten (née Kjölbye).
 His father was employed by F. Hoffmann-La Roche and Givaudan.
 He has three brothers; Christophe de Courten, Georges de Courten and Alexis de Courten as well as one half-brother, Nicolas de Courten.

 He is of Swiss and Danish descent.
 His paternal family is originally of Swiss nobility from Sierre and Geschinen in Valais.
 In the 1880s, his great-grandfather, a jurist and journalist, emigrated to Chicago, Illinois, where he became a naturalized American citizen in 1895.
 The family returned to Switzerland twice, initially in 1893, where his grandfather was born, and permanently again in 1908.

 De Courten was primarily raised in Oberwil, Basel-Landschaft, where he attended the local schools.
 He completed his degree in economics at the HWV Basel (today University of Applied Sciences Northwestern Switzerland) in Basel, Switzerland.